polterguy/phosphorusfive/plugins/p5.io/README.md

 * sys42.execute-lambda-file - Evaluates one or more Hyperlambda files.
 Pass in either a constant, or an expression leading to one or more files.
 * sys42.execute-lambda-folder - Evaluates all Hyperlambda files within one or more specified folders.

+#### Additional helper Active Events

+If you create your own file plugin, that uses paths, you can use the *[.p5.io.unroll-path]* Active Event, to make sure for instance "~" is replaces with the user's home directory.
+This Active Event takes a path as its input, and returns the "unrolled path" back to caller.

 ## Warning!
 WRITE PORTABLE CODE!